arvinemadi/Distributed-System-Design/README.md

 Response time < 2sec. # of users 2M.

 The system architecture is showed.
+Pre-trained DNN can be used to embed the image.
+The system architecture is showing the ML concepts, the scaling for high throuput can be imagined using scaling techniques such as load balancers, sharding, etc.